mlynch018/DBProject/README.md

 # DBProject
+Make sure Apache and MySQL are started.

+Create a database called talent (can be done with phpadmin when clicking admin on XAMPP next to SQL).

 Intalize Database with .sql file.
+(Click on your talent database, then SQL and copy and paste the code in the .sql file)

-Add this folder to the xampp folder on your pc.
-Make sure Apache and MySQL are started.
-Test via localhost/test/index.php
+Add the test folder to the htdocs folder of the xampp folder on your pc.

+Test via the website localhost/test/index.php

 Sublime Text was used to edit php and html.